santerj/ansible/wks/readme.txt

-Install programs and configure shell+home with a little help from Ansible.
+Automate installation of useful programs and configuration of home directory + shell.
+Useful for fresh OS installations - familiar programs are installed and configured with minimal extra work!

 Requirements:
 - Fedora 33